Public Art Syllabus

 Pre requisite: Jr. or above

-Additional information: The course will examine the traditional functions of public art including issues of scale, function, and audience.
-Art and ownership, art and its relationship to time (lasting vs. ephemeral), art and public space.
-Art and technology as it relates to interactivity; the web as “public space”.
-Contemporary artists who create public art will be examined, including John Craig Freeman, Jenny Holzer, The Yes Men, and anonymous “taggers”.
+Additional information: The course will examine issues in public art including those of scale, function, and audience and public participation.
+Also addressed will be art and ownership, art and its relationship to time (lasting vs. ephemeral), art and public space, art and technology as it relates to interactivity, and the web as “public space”.
+Contemporary artists who create public art including anonymous “taggers” will be examined.
 Media art and its ability to democratize production and distribution will be considered.

 Course Objectives